Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   * If the last tile is in All-1 SCHC message: current L2 MTU MUST be big enough to fit the All-1 header and the last tile.
 * Penultimate tile MUST be equal to the regular size.
-* RCS: Use recommended calculation algorithm in [RFC8724], §8.2.3.
-Integrity Checking
+* RCS: Use recommended calculation algorithm in [RFC8724] (§8.2.3.
+Integrity Checking).
 * Tile: size is 10 bytes.
 * Retransmission timer: Set by the implementation depending on the application requirements.
 The default RECOMMENDED duration of this timer is 12 hours;